 Around 26 million people in the US have diabetes, and nearly 80 million have prediabetes.
-This means 80 million new people who will likely develop diabetes if they don’t do something to prevent it.
+This means 80 million new people will likely develop the condition if they don’t do something to prevent it.

 Researchers show that lifestyle changes can significantly prevent type 2 diabetes, one of these changes being exercise.

 They also claim that exercise can not only help prevent diabetes but also improve the health of those who already have the disease.